Passport Canada is responsible for issuing Canadian passports.

 - As of June 1, 2009, everyone travelling to the United States by land, sea, or air, including U.S. and Canadian citizens, must present a valid passport or another secure document.
 For a comprehensive list of acceptable documents please visit the Canada Border Services Agency's website.

-If you would like more information, or have any questions about the status of your passport application, please consult the frequently asked questions on the Passport Canada website or communicate directly with Passport Canada.
+If you would like more information, or have any questions about the status of your passport application, please consult the frequently asked questions on the Passport Canada website or communicate directly with a service agent.

 - Date modified: